sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Let's find out if the config containing your prompt works with other bank statements.
 To test the config against a second example document, take the following steps:

 1. Navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement_2>.
-Notice that the document in the left pane changed, to a statement for a different customer.
+Notice that the left pane now displays a statement for a different customer.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_8.png)

-2. In the right pane, scroll down to the fields you authored in previous steps.
+2. In the right pane, scroll down to the `account_num_checking` field you authored in previous steps.
 Verify that the extracted information automatically updated to reflect the second example document.
 For example, the account number updated from `8347-32348` to `9876-12345`:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_9.png)